 Paul: We LOVE projects.
 Recently, we purchased a house close to Kyle’s family in Lubbock, Texas.
 Most of that time, we rent out our house to guests visiting Lubbock for events like football games, graduations, and weddings.
 This also gives us our own place to stay when we visit Kyle’s family every few months.
 We really enjoyed working together on finding the right house, furnishing it, and creating a warm and welcoming guest experience.

 Kyle: I love real estate, especially helping others find a place to call home.
 I’ve worked in that industry for 15+ years.
 Recently, I’ve also transitioned into helping newer agents explore their talents and grow their businesses.
 During my free time, I also enjoy finding opportunities to sing – I have a degree in music!

 Paul: I’m passionate about learning and helping others along their journey through life.
-As a way to always continue learning, I regularly listen to podcasts, listen to audiobooks, read new books, and sign up for classes/workshops.
-I enjoy helping others through being a manager at work, mentoring new researchers in my field, coaching people who feel stuck, and teaching design classes.
+To always continue learning, I regularly listen to podcasts, listen to audiobooks, read new books, and sign up for classes/workshops.
+I enjoy supporting others through managing my team at work, mentoring new researchers in my field, coaching people who want to experience change, and teaching design classes.

 Describe your husband in three words and why.

 – Driven: at home and at work he is always actively trying to improve himself and the world around him